davewasmer/denali/guides/data/models.md

 ## Saving Data

-Models expose `.save()` an instance method that returns a promise which resolves or rejects when the save operation is complete.
+Models expose an instance method called `.save()` that returns a promise which resolves or rejects when the save operation is complete.